jessika8/weatherApp/README.md

 # weatherApp
-Weather app that displays current weather and five day forecast weather.
+A weather app that displays current weather and five-day forecast weather.

 ## Motivation
-I wanted to build a simple weather app that can display information about weather using two difgferent APIs.
+I wanted to build a simple app that can display information about weather.
+I used two different APIs.
 What is an API?
-How does handlebars work?
+How do handlebars work?

-## What have i achieved so far?
+## What have I achieved so far?
 * API - application program interface
 * Handlebars - templating engine, I can separate the generation of HTML from the rest of your JavaScript and write cleaner code
 * Displaying current weather when inserting city and country